Audiologist vs. Hearing Instrument Specialist

-People often ask “What’s the difference between an audiologist, a hearing aid dealer, and a hearing aid dispenser?”
+People often wonder, what is an audiologist?
+And what’s the difference between an audiologist, a hearing aid dealer, and a hearing aid dispenser?
 Through the years, there has been a lot of consumer confusion and controversy over professional roles in diagnosing and treating hearing loss.

 A Hearing Instrument Specialist is only required to have a high school diploma or GED and some basic observation hours with another hearing instrument specialist to be licensed to sell hearing aids.
 The “specialist” after the title can be misleading because in most cases, these salesmen have no college-level education or clinical hours in hearing loss and they are not healthcare providers.